How to organize your life: Top tips to cultivate new habits and lead a happier, more productive life

 "Finally, minimize the steps you need to go through.
 For example, let's say you use the same face cream daily.
 If the cream is inside a wash bag, in a cupboard under the sink, there are a number of steps to go through to access it and more importantly, to put it back in its home.
 It's far better to keep the cream in an open container or dish within easy reach.
 If you do this, you will be far more likely to put it back in its home after each use, therefore avoiding it turning into clutter."

-If you want helping decluttering and organizing a particular area of your home, check out our dedicated guides on how to organize your kitchen, how to organize your closet, and how to organize kitchen cabinets.
+If you want help decluttering and organizing a particular area of your home, check out our dedicated guides on how to organize a pantry, how to organize your closet, and how to organize kitchen cabinets.

 6. Deal with the small things

-Generally, try to avoid procrastination.
+In general, try to avoid procrastinating.
 "This is obviously easier said than done," admits McMahon.
 "But when we put things off they’re often harder to tackle later down the line, and when it’s the big or important stuff they can look over us and cloud our judgment for everything else.
-Even if you get it wrong, give it a go, start that thing you’ve been putting off.
+Even if you get it wrong, give it a go, and start that thing you’ve been putting off.
 You could even use the schedule to dedicate a day to the big or hard stuff you need to do."

 7. Remember to rest